Foehammer82/tech-terrarium/README.md

 ## TODO

-- [ ] set up an mkdocs site to document the terrarium
+- [ ] set up a mkdocs site to document the terrarium
+    - add mermaid diagram(s) of the services in the project showing how they interact with each other
 - [ ] add pre-commit checks to the project
 - [ ] set up the FastAPI to utilize redis caching so that we can see data moving into redis and then utilize that data elsewhere